azddzasw/web-learning-app/README.md

 # node-project
 #### ESILV node development project.
 #### Team member: Wenbo SUI, Meriem BOUSSADIA, Limin TIAN
+#### Our final link of our project: https://github.com/Mia16041999/Node-Angular-Project/tree/main

 #### Our team has developed a web application for user story learning, and our task assignments are as follows:
-#### Limin TIAN: Responsible for requirements analysis, determining the project's functionality and goals; In charge of project management, creating project plans and task allocation.
-#### Wenbo SUI: Responsible for front-end development, designing and building the user interface.
+#### Wenbo SUI: Responsible for front-end development, designing and building the user interface and initial home component.
+#### Limin TIAN: Responsible for the development of the home component, as well as the header and footer components for the initial home page of the application.
+And the API check function by Swagger.
-#### Meriem BOUSSADIA: Responsible for back-end development.
+#### Meriem BOUSSADIA: In charge of the flashcards component development.

 #### There are the using steps :
 1. Use 'yarn insatll' to install the package;